ewirch/ewirch.github.io/_posts/2014-03-24-do-we-have-to-synchronize-everything.md

 {%endhighlight%}

 Even though it uses synchronization and even if T2 runs after T1 finished, T2 is not guaranteed to see the new value.
-The JMM guarantees this only for the case when synchronizing to the same monitor (volatile and final are also possible, they will be discussed later):
+The JMM guarantees this only for the case when synchronizing on the same monitor (volatile and final are also possible, they will be discussed later):

 {%highlight java%}
 T1                                  T2